cedricmckinnie/react-in-vue/README.md

 Features Demonstrated:

-Feature 1: Event handling
+- Feature 1: Event handling
-Feature 2: Containment using children
+- Feature 2: Containment using children
-Feature 3: Refs
+- Feature 3: Refs
-Feature 4: Rendering multiple components (Using Array.map)
+- Feature 4: Rendering multiple components (Using Array.map)
+- Feature 5: Passing React component as a prop to a Vue Component